Atishay-tech/vsearch4web/README.md

 - Using HTML with Python using Jinja2 template engine.
 - Saving the web requests from user on a file.
 - Deploying and hosing my webapp on the cloud, PythonAnywhere.
+- Creating my own distribution packages and using them in other files.